mregueira/LIB2022-X2/README.md

        - Assembly: 8 - 9
        - Courtyard: 4 - 6
     - Separate Courtyard 10mil from Assembly drawing and Pads (wichever corresponds)
-    - Silkscreen drawing according space, the clearance from pads is 10mil
+    - Silkscreen drawing and width according space, the clearance from pads is 10mil
     - Pin 1 dot indications can go outside the Courtyard if needed
+- Compile .LibPkg
+- Commit changes to dev branch
+- Wait for review
+- Make changes if needed
+- Wait for next review/merging to main
+- Enyoy